 5. Your listing photos aren’t professional quality

-44% of buyers look online before doing anything else, and 89% of buyers found listing photos useful, according to the National Association of Realtors.
+44% of buyers look online before doing anything else, and 87% of buyers found listing photos very useful, according to NAR.
 If your listing photos don’t show off how great your house is, nobody is going to come in person to see it.

 What’s the fix?